 Many of these symptoms can be caused by something other than cancer, so it’s important to see a doctor or other healthcare professional (HCP) to rule these issues out.

 - Human papillomavirus (HPV).
 This sexually transmitted infection is the most common cause of vaginal cancer, according to the National Health Service.
 Cancer Research UK says that in most people, HPV is harmless.
 But persistent infection with high risk types of the virus can result in cancer over time.

 - Previous cervical cancer.
 HPV often causes cervical cancer as well.

-- In-utero exposure to diethylstilbestrol (DES).
-This medication used to be given to pregnant women to prevent miscarriage.
+- In utero exposure to diethylstilbestrol (DES).
+This medication used to be given to pregnant people to prevent miscarriage.
 However, doctors stopped prescribing it in the 1970s.
 Vaginal cancer caused by DES is now extremely rare.

 - having had a previous hysterectomy, whether it was for a benign or malignant mass